unital/tempe/docs/source/user_guide/tutorial.rst

         clip=(x, y, w, h),
     )

-Getting the x and y positions from the data is more-or-less thes same as for a point plot, but size and color need a little more discussion.
+Getting the x and y positions from the data is more-or-less the same as for a point plot, but size and color need a little more discussion.

 Color Scales